All

 How to Maximize Revenue with Telemedicine?

-Due to the urgency to expand the use of technology to help patients who need routine care, and to keep vulnerable patients in their homes while maintaining access to the care they need, CMS broadened access to telemedicine services effective March 1, 2020.
+Due to the urgency of expanding technology to help patients who need routine care and keep vulnerable patients in their homes while maintaining access to the care they need, CMS broadened access to telemedicine services effective March 1, 2020.

-The key question you need to ask then is whether your organization is ready and able to move forward with the telemedicine reimbursement model.
-We believe that if you are located in a diverse demographic area, especially with technologically savvy as well as geriatric patient population, then you can leverage telemedicine platform for video and phone visit documentation to its full capacity.
+The critical question you need to ask is whether your organization is ready and able to move forward with the telemedicine reimbursement model.
+In diverse areas with tech-savvy seniors, use telemedicine for full patient visit documentation.

-Some patients who need the care of a specialist must drive long distances and invest a lot of time for each visit.
-Telemedicine makes it possible for patients and their primary care physicians to leverage the expertise of specialists who are not nearby.
+Some patients needing a specialist’s care must drive long distances and invest a lot of time for each visit.
+Telemedicine allows patients and their primary care physicians to leverage the expertise of specialists who are not nearby.

-Telemedicine can not only help generate higher revenue through increased patient base but also help serve the local communities more effectively.
-It enhances the ability to get secondary services to patients such as testing, imaging and other ancillary services.
-With new advancements in imaging and optics technology, providers can avail the latest technological tools for differential diagnosis via telemedicine visits.
-Some of the specialty specific examples of telemedicine services are listed below:
+Telemedicine can help generate higher revenue through an increased patient base and also help serve the local communities more effectively.
+It enhances the ability to provide secondary services to patients, such as testing, imaging, and other ancillary services.
+With the latest imaging and optics tech, providers can use telemedicine for differential diagnosis.
+Some of the specialty-specific examples of telemedicine services are listed below:

 Dermatology